 Registration

-Pilots must register in person on 27th December 2019 at the Registration Desk between 08:00 and 09:00 for the purposes of signing their Entry Form.
+Pilots must register in person on 27th December 2020 at the Registration Desk between 08:00 and 09:00 for the purposes of signing their Entry Form and Waiver.
 For pilots with travel arrangements which prevent them from making this time please contact the Meet Director in advance.

-The Registration Period closes at 09:00 27th December 2019, which is considered the official start of the competition.
+The Registration Period closes at 09:00 27th December 2020, which is considered the official start of the competition.

-Documentation required
+Documentation

-Evidence of competitor’s ID, nationality and current NZHGPA membership card.
+Evidence of the competitor’s ID, nationality and current NZHGPA membership card may be required.

 Pilot’s valid FAI Sporting License if applicable.